Kinshasa Botanical Garden: Administrative Service

 Employee discipline is structured around a weekly or monthly schedule, and personnel are expected to report to duty on all assigned days, barring unforeseen circumstances.
 In the event of an absence, the employee must inform the personnel department of the reason.
 An attendance book is also maintained to serve as a record of each employee's presence.
-Additionally, JBK operates an on-site health center that provides care to employees and their family members.
+JBK also operates an on-site health center that provides care to employees and their family members.
 Should an employee fall ill, they are required to obtain a sick note from the head of personnel to qualify for treatment.
 Failure to do so results in the absence being deemed invalid, and disciplinary action may be taken in accordance with the company's regulations.

 Botanical Service

-A striking Bismarck palm (Bismarckia nobilis) with wide, silver-green fan-shaped fronds stands prominently on a lush green lawn, with several smaller palms dotting the background.
+A Bismarckia palm with wide, silver-green fan-shaped fronds stands.

 Serving as JBK's largest and most central department, the service manages plant cultivation, upkeep, and scientific supervision.
 It is subdivided into three main sections: the Nursery Section, the Horticulture Section, and the Living Collection Section: